A topic from the subject of Analytical Chemistry in Chemistry.

 • Accuracy: The closeness of a measurement to the true value.

-• Precision: The reproducibility of a measurement.
+• Precision: The reproducibility of a measurement (how close repeated measurements are to each other).

 • Sensitivity: The ability of an analytical method to detect small amounts of a substance.